-PNB Module 11: Local Circuits and Neural Networks (PDN)
+✓ PNB Module 11: Local Circuits and Neural Networks (PDN)

-Mon 11am, Wed 10am, Fri 9am Bryan Matthews Room, Department of PDN Module organiser: Dr David Parker (dip27@cam.ac.uk)
+Mon 11am, Wed 10am, Fri 9am Bryan Matthews Room, Department of PDN Module organiser: Dr David Parker (dip27@cam.ac.uk) Maximum of 40 students

 Neural networks form the middle ground in approaches to understanding the nervous system.
 They assemble the molecular and cellular components needed to process sensory inputs, perform cognitive functions, and pattern motor outputs.
 Insight into the organisation and function of these networks is essential to understanding how cellular and synaptic properties influence nervous system function and behaviour.
-This is widely considered to be the major problem facing neuroscience today.
+Gaining this understanding is currently considered to be the major problem facing neuroscience.

 This module will examine the principles of neuronal network function using invertebrate, lower vertebrate, and mammalian model systems.
-It will outline the minimal requirements that need to be satisfied in order to claim understanding of a network and the extent to which these criteria have been met; highlight influences on the design of neural circuits; outline how cellular and synaptic properties could influence network outputs underlying sensory, motor, and cognitive processes; and illustrate the molecular, anatomical, electrophysiological, imaging, and computational techniques used in network (and other) analyses.
+It will outline the requirements that need to be satisfied in order to claim understanding of a network and the extent to which these criteria have been met; outline how cellular and synaptic properties influence network outputs; and illustrate the molecular, anatomical, electrophysiological, imaging, and computational techniques used in network (and other) analyses.

-The central role of networks means that this module provides general insight that links to modules that focus on molecular and cellular mechanisms (e.g. how do these properties influence higher functions), or to higher-level aspects of sensory, motor, or cognitive functions (e.g. what cellular mechanisms and processes underlie these effects).
+The central role of networks means that this module provides general insight that links to modules that focus on molecular and cellular mechanisms (e.g. how these properties influence higher functions), or to higher-level aspects of sensory, motor, or cognitive functions (e.g. what mechanisms underlie these effects).